 Three species of Chlamydia cause disease in humans.
 They are

 C. trachomatis can cause infections in many organs of the body such the urethra, cervix, and rectum.
 It is primarily spread sexually between adults and can also be transmitted from pregnant women to their infants.
-(See also Chlamydial and Other Infections Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more .)
+(See also Chlamydial and Other Infections Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more .)

-C. trachomatis is the most common bacterial sexually transmitted infection Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more (STI) in the United States.
+C. trachomatis is the most common bacterial sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more (STI) in the United States.
 STIs are infections that are passed from person to person through sexual contact.